 If you’re looking to transform your home into a smart home, smart bulbs are one of the easiest ways to do so.
 From an aesthetic point of view, smart bulbs are a fun way to change up your living space.
 From a more practical side, they’ll let you live the hands-free future that all of those sci-fi movies promised us.

-While Philips’ Hue line have firmly established themselves as the go-to choice for smart lighting, their price point can be a bit of a turn off.
+While Philips’ Hue line has firmly established itself as the go-to choice for smart lighting, its price point can be a bit of a turn-off.
 When a single colour changing bulb will set you back up to $100, it’s a bit hard to validate refitting a room with them.

-One thing you should do before committing to any of these is make sure you can actually plug them in to your chosen fixture.
-Most bulbs come in two socket styles — an E27/Edison screw or a B22/bayonet mount.
+One thing you should do before committing to any of these is to make sure you can actually plug them into your chosen fixture.
+Most bulbs come in two-socket styles — an E27/Edison screw or a B22/bayonet mount.

-Xiaomi have done a really solid job with their Mi Smart Bulb.
-It comes with both white and colour options, with a brightness of up to 800 lumens, with a lifespan of up to 25,000 hours.
+Xiaomi has done a really solid job with their Mi Smart Bulb.
+It comes with both white and colour options, with a brightness of up to 950 lumens, with a lifespan of up to 25,000 hours.
 The colour range has 16 million options, and the white’s temperature is adjustable between 1,700K to 6,500K.

 These bulbs connect directly with your Wi-Fi, so getting them set up and ready to go is fairly simple.
-Your customisable lighting options are a bit limited, compared to the more expensive competitor bulbs, but that’s not to say it totally lacks adjustability.
-You can pair it with your Google Assistant or Alexa, allowing you to live your best hands free life.
+Your customisable lighting options are a bit limited when compared to the more expensive competitor bulbs, but that’s not to say it totally lacks adjustability.
+You can pair it with your Google Assistant or Alexa, allowing you to live your best hands-free life.

 Yeelight’s app comes with eight preset colour modes, so you can easily slip into an appropriate brightness for something like a movie night.
 There’s even an option to sync the bulbs with your music, so you can turn your home office into a micro-club.

-In terms of competitors, LIFX’s E27 smart bulbs are the ones that give Philips a run for their money.
-The E27 shines at a bright 1,100 lumens and has access to 16 million colours.
+In terms of competitors, LIFX’s A60 smart bulbs are the ones that give Philips a run for their money.
+The A60 shines at a bright 1,200 lumens and has access to 550 billion different colour steps.
 It also has adjustable cool to warm whites.
 Controlling a group of lights via the LIFX app is pretty simple, and you can easily set up an automated routine.